pramnora/Hacking/README.md

 ## Introduction

-Personally speaking, I've never been much of a *hacker* myself;
+Personally speaking, I've never been much of a serious *hacker* myself;
 that is apart from experimenting with learning to use multiple different programming languages;
 so, for example, using just one single programming language, one finds there are 10+ different ways to write 'Hello, world!'.

 I also know that as most programming languages can output text files;
-and, programming languages themselves are text based: [.c]/[.cpp]/[.bat]/-etc.;
+and, programming languages themselves are, in fact, mostly all text based, including:
+[.c]/[.cpp]/[.bat]/[.ps1]/-etc.;
-therefore, quite naturally, it follows that you can use one programming language... to output code using a next programming language...; so, for example, a QBASIC program [.bas] can also be used to write/output [.html] files
+therefore, quite naturally, it follows that you can use one programming language...
+to output code using a next programming language...; so, for example, a QBASIC program [.bas] can also be used to write/output [.html] files
-that is, if the programmer themselves chooses to do such work.
+that is, if the programmer themselves wishes to produce such work.

 Apart from that, I have had an interest in doing purely *amateur* cryptography: eg. experimenting with...